asciinema/blog.asciinema.org/content/post/persona.md

 +++
 date = "2013-10-24T18:47:08+01:00"
-title = "Asciinema switching to Mozilla Persona for login"
+title = "asciinema switching to Mozilla Persona for login"

 +++

-So far you could log in to [Asciinema](http://asciinema.org) using your Github or Twitter account via OAuth.
+So far you could log in to [asciinema](http://asciinema.org) using your Github or Twitter account via OAuth.
 The idea behind this was twofold:

 * avoid passwords,